-- 72. Since at least as early as 1989, researchers have also been aware of the relationship between progesterone-inhibiting agents and the growth rate of meningioma.8 That year, the same authors published a study in the Journal of Steroid Biochemistry entitled, "Effect of steroids and antisteroids on human meningioma cells in primary culture," finding that meningioma cell growth was significantly reduced by exposure to mifepristone, an antiprogesterone agent.9 - 73.
-Numerous studies published in the decades since have presented similar findings on the negative correlation between progesterone-inhibiting agents and meningioma.10
+- 95. Since at least as early as 1989, researchers have also been aware of the relationship between progesterone-inhibiting agents and the growth rate of meningioma.
+That year, the same authors published a study in the Journal of Steroid Biochemistry entitled, "Effect of steroids and antisteroids on human meningioma cells in primary culture," finding that meningioma cell growth was significantly reduced by exposure to mifepristone, an antiprogesterone agent. - 96.
+Numerous studies published in the decades since have presented similar findings on the negative correlation between progesterone-inhibiting agents and meningioma.
+18 - 97.
+Relatedly, a number of studies published in the interim have reported on the positive correlation between a progesterone and/or progestin medication and the incidence and growth rate of meningioma.